The Miller's Daughter (Once Upon a Time): In Storybrooke

 Cora and Regina arrive at the shop and overcome the protection spell.
 While David, Neal, and Emma stand against them, Mary Margaret sneaks away to Regina's mausoleum and uses the candle to curse Cora's heart.
 Regina follows after Cora senses that someone is there.
 Emma and Neal retreat to the back room, where she casts a new protection spell.
 Believing he will die, Gold asks to call Belle (Emilie de Ravin).
 Although Belle still doesn't remember Gold, she is moved when he tells her he loves her, and that she is a hero for loving a monster like him.
 He says that she inspires him to be his best self.
 Neal is surprised to hear such heartfelt words from his father, who then also apologizes to him.
 Neal affirms that he is still angry, but he tearfully embraces Gold.

 Regina discovers Mary Margaret at the mausoleum.
 Mary Margaret gives Regina Cora's heart, explaining that all of their problems are caused by Cora's inability to love Regina or anyone else without her heart inside her.
 David later finds Mary Margaret there in a state of shock over her own actions.

 As Gold nears death, Cora breaks through Emma's spell and magically sends Emma and Neal away.
 Gold asks Cora if she ever loved him.
 She admits that she did, and that was why she had to remove her heart; he had become her weakness.
 Cora is about to kill him with the dagger when Regina restores her heart.
 A beaming Cora experiences one joyous moment of pure love for her daughter before succumbing to the poison of which Gold has just been cured.
 She dies in Regina's arms, acknowledging with her last words that a loving relationship with her would have fulfilled her life in a way that power couldn't.
 Gold reclaims the dagger.
 Mary Margaret rushes in to try to stop Regina, although she is too late.
 A heartbroken and despondent Regina, clenching her mother, looks at Snow bitterly saying: "You did this."

 Production

-"The Miller's Daughter" was written by consulting producer Jane Espenson, while being directed V alum Ralph Hemecker.
+"The Miller's Daughter" was written by consulting producer Jane Espenson, while being directed by V alum Ralph Hemecker.